brettmeyerowitz/deye_cloud/README.md

 - 🔔 Fault and warning status sensors
 - ⏱️ Time-of-Use program control and battery setpoint support
 - 🧠 Uses `DataUpdateCoordinator` for efficient polling
+- 🔧 Frontend reconfiguration via options flow (no need to remove and re-add)

 ## Installation